Gili99/stark-project/ml/README.md

         * --max_search_components = maximal number of gmm components to check

-- gs_rf.py: Performs a grid search for the RF supervised learning method
+- gs_rf.py: Performs a grid search for the RF supervised learning method command line arguments:
+	--dataset_path = path to the dataset, assume it was created --verbos type=bool = verbosity level (bool)
+    --saving_path = path to save graphs, assumed to be created --min_gamma  = minimal power of gamma (base 10) --max_gamma  = maximal power of gamma (base 10)
+    --num_gamma  = number of gamma values
+    --min_c  = minimal power of C (base 10)
+    --max_c  = maximal power of C (base 10)
+    --num_c = number of C values
+    --kernel = kernael for SVM (notice that different kernels than rbd might require more parameters)

-- gs_svm.py: Performs a grid search for the SVM supervised learning method
+- gs_svm.py: Performs a grid search for the SVM supervised learning method command line arguments:
+	--dataset_path = path to the dataset, assume it was created --verbos type=bool = verbosity level (bool)
+    --saving_path = path to save graphs, assumed to be created --min_gamma  = minimal power of gamma (base 10) --max_gamma  = maximal power of gamma (base 10)
+    --num_gamma  = number of gamma values
+    --min_c  = minimal power of C (base 10)
+    --max_c  = maximal power of C (base 10)
+    --num_c = number of C values
+    --kernel = kernael for SVM (notice that different kernels than rbd might require more parameters)

 - NN_evaluator.py: Evaluates a specific neural network model

 - NN_model.py: Contains the actual neural network model

 - NN_pipeline.py: Performs the entire learning and evaluation processes for the neural network model. command line arguments:
         * --epochs = number of epochs (times to go over the data)